kdeldycke/awesome-iam/readme.md

 <!--lint disable double-link-->

-IAM stands for Identity and Access Management, and is more than handling user accounts.
-This complex perimeter encompass authentication, authorization and privacy.
+IAM stands for Identity and Access Management.
+But is more than handling user accounts: it encompass authentication, authorization and privacy, making this perimeter quite complex.
 It is an essential pillar of the cloud stack, where users, products and security meets.
 The [other pillar being billing & payments 💰](https://github.com/kdeldycke/awesome-billing/).

 This knowledge base expose all the technologies, protocols and jargon of the domain in a comprehensive and actionable manner.

 <!--lint enable double-link-->